tangrams/tangram-docs/pages/draw.md

 ####`order`
 Required _integer_ or _function_.
 No default.

+Applies to the _polygon_ and _lines_ styles, by default, and to the `points` and `text` styles when the `inlay` _draw style_ is used.

-Applies to all _draw styles_.
-Sets the drawing order of the _draw style_, to be used in case of depth collisions.
-Higher-ordered layers will be drawn over lower-ordered layers.
-Child layers override parent layers.
+Sets the drawing order of the _draw style_, to be used in case of z-depth collisions (when two features are at the same "z" height in space).
+In this case, higher-ordered layers will be drawn over lower-ordered layers.
+Child layer settings override parent layer settings.

 ```yaml
 layers: